 Students interested in study abroad and study away programs can receive information and assistance from the Harrington Center for Career and Academic Advising.
 Colby-Sawyer College has affiliations with several programs allowing students to study in a wide variety of countries including Australia, Austria, Czech Republic, England, France, Hungary, Ireland, Italy, Kenya, Mexico, New Zealand, Panama, Poland, Russia, Spain and more.
-These affiliate programs include: Academic Programs International, American Institute of Foreign Study, Florida Atlantic University, Harlaxton College, Grantham, UK affiliated with the University of Evansville, The School for Field Studies, Center for International Studies, and The Education Abroad Network.
+These affiliate programs include: Academic Programs International, American Institute of Foreign Study, Council on International Educational Exchange, Florida Atlantic University, Harlaxton College, Grantham, UK affiliated with the University of Evansville, Hellenic American University, The School for Field Studies, Center for International Studies, and The Education Abroad Network.